Carboxysome: Scaffold proteins

-Two Types of Carboxysomes
+Two types of carboxysomes

-There are two types of carboxysomes.
-Although they may seem similar in appearance, they differ in their protein composition, including the form of RuBisCO they enclose.
+There are two types of carboxysomes, alpha- and beta-carboxysomes.
+Although similar in appearance, they differ in their protein composition, including the form of RuBisCO they enclose.
 Furthermore, studies have revealed fundamental differences in their gene organization and possibly their assembly pathway.
 Based on bioinformatic studies of shell proteins, it appears that the two types of carboxysomes evolved independently.